Difference Between Chinese Writing and Japanese Writing

 1. Chinese Writing has ten vowels in its language, while Japanese Writing has only five in comparison.

 2. Hiragana is the set of syllabary characters that are used in Japanese Writing.
-One can identify the piece of writing if they find hiragana in it since they are wider than in comparison to Chinese Writing.
+One can identify the piece of writing if one finds hiragana in it since they are wider than in comparison to Chinese Writing.

 3. Words in Chinese Writing can end on any letter of the language, like English.
-And on comparison, Words in Japanese Writing can only end on the letter ‘n’ or any vowel.
+And on the comparison, Words in Japanese Writing can only end with the letter ‘n’ or any vowel.

 4. Japanese Writing has more number of systems within the language that it uses.
 Three to be precise: Hiragana, Katakana & Kanji.
 While Chinese Writing has only one system of language that it follows, and that is Chinese characters itself.